 - Safety Programs.
 Commercial truck companies are required to implement extensive safety programs covering vehicles and driver education.
 Additionally, drivers must comply with mandated safety regulations, such as being required to check their cargo to ensure that it is properly secured before beginning a trip and often at specified intervals, which must be documented in the driver’s log.

 - Driver Qualifications and Training.
 In investigating a trucking accident, we will want to conduct a thorough background check on the driver’s qualifications for operating as a commercial driver.

 - Negligent Hiring.
 Trucking companies sometimes hire (or retain) drivers that have no business operating a truck.
 In some instances, drivers have a history of causing crashes or driving under the influence.
 In other cases, drivers may lose their license, but still continue to drive.
 Trucking companies can independently have liability if they were negligent, even in cases where it appears that the driver was completely responsible for a crash.
 Moreover, both drivers and trucking companies can also be liable for punitive damages in some instances.

-To find out more about how our team of Phoenix truck accident lawyers can help if you or a loved one was involved in a significant trucking accident involving a semi or other “big rig”, please call our firm to schedule your free, no-obligation consultation.
+To find out more about how our team of Phoenix truck accident lawyers can help if you or a loved one was involved in a significant trucking accident involving a semi or other “big rig”, please call our firm to schedule your free initial consultation.